DracoRSA/Thuria.Zitidar/readme.md

 * **Database Settings**
 1. **GetConnectionString(string dbContextName)** - Get the database connetion string matching the provided Database Context Name.

 ---
+Nancy
+---

+A base implementation of hosting a Nancy Service in an application using StructureMap and Thuria.
+The following classes have been provided:

+* NancyBootstrapper - A StructureMap based bootstrapper for the Nancy Framework
+* NancyServiceHost - A Startable, Stoppable service to easily Start, Stop and Self Host a Nancy Service
+* NancyStartup - Basic Nancy Startup functionality used to start a self hosted nancy Service

+In development

+---

+---
 Akka